jakenater99/dafny-proof/docs/DafnyRef/Programs.md

 ````grammar
 Dafny = { IncludeDirective_ } { TopDecl } EOF
 ````
-At the top level, a Dafny program (stored as files with extension `.dfy`) is a set of declarations.
+At the top level, a Dafny program (stored as files with extension `.dfyp`) is a set of declarations.
 The declarations introduce (module-level) constants, methods, functions, lemmas, types (classes, traits, inductive and co-inductive datatypes, newtypes, type synonyms, opaque types, and